RuneAudio/Docs/docs/quick-start/sd-card-setup-linux.md

 The SD card will be the home for your unit's Operating System.
 This installation will flash the RuneOS onto the card, along with formatting the card to a bootable state.
 This is different than copying the image onto the drive, but similar and almost as easy.

-> [INFO] You are encouraged to remove all other USB devices at this time to avoid confusion during flashing.
+> [INFO] We recommend removing all other USB devices at this time to avoid confusion during flashing.

 ## Procedure using ImageWriter (graphical interface)